jodal/pykka/docs/quickstart.rst

 you have other stuff you can do first, you can pass ``block=False``, and :meth:`~pykka.ActorRef.ask` will immediately return a "future" object.

-The message itself must always be a :class:`dict`, but you're mostly free to use whatever dict keys you want to.
+The message itself can be of any type, for example a dict or your own message class type.

 Summarized in code::